 Melanie's sister Sidonie, with whom she is closest of all her siblings, dies of scrofula (tuberculous cervical lymphadenitis) at the age of eight.
 Melanie is just four years old.

 In the same year, Freud leaves Paris and returns to Vienna, opening a private medical practice to treat patients with 'nervous' disorders.

 The Reizes family inherit a considerable sum of money on the death of Moriz’s father.
 The family move from their second home in Vienna, a shabby 5th-floor apartment in Borsegasse, to a much larger, more elegant apartment in the middle-class suburb of Martinstrasse.

 While young Melanie grows up in the Vienna suburbs, across town the 35-year-old Sigmund Freud moves to Berggasse 19, which will be his home and consulting rooms for the next 47 years.

 At the age of 16, Melanie has her sights set on studying at the gymnasium (advanced secondary school).
 She has long wanted to study medicine, and is already aiming specifically at psychiatry.
 In this year she passes the entrance exams.

-At the age of 17, Melanie meets her future husband, Arthur Stevan Klein, four years her elder and a second cousin.
-Klein is studying to be a chemical engineer in Zurich.
-He proposes to Melanie soon after their first meeting; she accepts.
-The engagement spells the end of Melanie's medical ambitions.
+Melanie meets her future husband while still only 17 years old.
+Arthur Stevan Klein is four years older than her and a second cousin.
+He is studying to be a chemical engineer in Zurich.
+He proposes to Melanie soon after their first meeting, and she agrees to marry him.
+The engagement spells the end of Melanie's academic and medical ambitions.